lzubiaur/debugconsole/README.md

 ...
 addChild(pix2d_console::LuaConsole::create());
 ```
 * Compile and launch your application to your device
-* Now you execute client/concli.py to access your game remolty
+* Now you can execute client/concli.py to access your game remolty

 # iOS devices